 You’re not earning crypto by sending funds to a liquidity pool so it isn’t going to be subject to Income Tax.

 It’s a little foggier when it comes to Capital Gains Tax.
 Some will argue that this could be seen as similar to a transfer (moving your crypto from one place to another), which is tax free.
-You’re not selling, swapping or spending your asset - you still own it, and by moving it into a liquidity pool you’ve seen no immediate gain or loss.
-Therefore it wouldn’t be subject to Capital Gains Tax.

 This said, on some DeFi platforms - like Compound - when you send funds to a liquidity pool, you’ll get a token in exchange to represent your investment in the pool.
 Swapping one token for another is a kind of disposal and would be subject to Capital Gains Tax.